cms-opendata-workshop/workshop2022-lesson-dataset-scouting/_episodes/03-what-data-is-available.md

 exercises: 10
 questions:
 - "What data and run periods are available?"
-- "What triggers were used when the data was taken?"
+- "What data do the collision datasets contain?"
 - "What Monte Carlo samples are available?"
 objectives:
 - "To be able to navigate the CERN Open Data Portal's search tools"